 - Promotion of a positive work environment and self-care.
 Overall, trainees describe our program as warm and friendly.
 We find this essential as internship year can be challenging!
 You are embarking on full-time clinical work for the first time, often in a new city, while balancing the completion of your graduate work and considering the next steps of your career.
 Our faculty understand these challenges and work to make your experience fun and supportive through supervision, seminars, and dedication of a full day to a self-care workshop designed by the interns for themselves.
 We also love to have fun outside of work with our interns and have a number of events set up throughout the year to help in promoting self-care and fellowship, including nights at the UW Terrace, our annual departmental holiday party, and a graduation dinner. - Opportunities for training after internship.
-For those interested in a more clinically-focused post-doctoral fellowship, we have positions in adult and child and adolescent psychology.
+For those interested in a more clinically-focused postdoctoral fellowship, we have positions in adult and child and adolescent psychology.
 In addition, there are UW Hospital and Clinics based post-doctoral fellowships in pediatric and adult health psychology.
-Postdoctoral clinical training is also offered at Access Community Health Centers focused in primary care behavioral health while the Madison VA has research-focused fellowships in addictions and women's health.
 For those interested in a more research-focused post-doctoral fellowship, research electives available during your internship experience may offer the opportunity to stay on for fellowship.
 Moreover, UW offers many training grants and fellowship awards that can be pursued during your internship year.
-You will find that we are committed to support you in discerning the next steps in your professional development throughout the internship training year. - Training tailored to your career goals is prioritized.
+You will find that we are committed to support you in discerning the next steps in your professional development throughout the internship training year, whether you desire to stay in the Madison area or consider options more broadly. - Training tailored to your career goals is prioritized.
 This is our main guiding principle, and we support interns in a variety of career paths.
 This allows all of our interns to explore the best path for them moving forward.
 We are delighted you are considering us for your internship training.